Setting up call recording parameters to record an entire call or part of a call with the Voice API.

-When using the record action in Voice API, the recording will record the entire call from time the action is started, unless there is a timeout or end parameter set.
-When a timeout or end parameter it set, the recording enters into a blocking state.
-When a timeout or end parameter is not set, then the recording is not in a blocking state.
+When using Voice API to record calls, different parameters in the Record action can change how the call is handled.
+When using the record action in Voice API, the recording will record the entire call from the time the action is started, unless there is a timeout or end parameter set.
+When a timeout or end parameter is set, the recording enters a blocking state.
+When a timeout or end parameter is not set, the recording is not in a blocking state.

-Timeout and end parameters are endOnSilence, timeOut or endOnKey and when these are set in the record action, the call enters a blocking state and the recording will not end and proceed onto the next action until the parameter has been met.
+Timeout and end parameters are endOnSilence, timeOutI, or endOnKey and when these are set in the record action, the call enters a blocking state and the recording will not end and proceed onto the next action until the parameter has been met.
 If

-"endOnKey": "#" is set, then the call will be recorded until from the point the record action starts until the # key is pressed.
+"endOnKey": "#" is set, then the call will be recorded from the point the record action starts until the # key is pressed.
 Once the recording has entered, the call will proceed to the next action.

 If you need to record the entire call, the record action should be the first action in the NCCO, and there should be no timeout set.
-If you want to record everything at the last action and have the recording end on disconnect, then the record action should be the last action in the NCCO without a timeout set.
+If you want to record everything at the last action and have the recording terminate on disconnect, then the record action should be the last action in the NCCO without a timeout set.